TUfast-TUD/TUfast_TUD/README.md

 * Customize and improve your OPAL experience
 * ... and many more can be found in TUfast :)

+### OPAL Smart Search

+The OPAL Smart Search command palette indexes visited OPAL courses, folders, nested folders, and files locally in the browser.
+Its search and ranking design is documented in [OPAL Smart Search Logic](src/contentScripts/other/opal/smartSearch/SEARCH_LOGIC.md).

 ## 🚀 Using TUfast
 Simply visit [www.tu-fast.de](https://www.tu-fast.de) and select your browser to be redirected to the webstore for free installation.